 There is no hard and fast rule for how much you need.
 Your coverage needs are as unique as your family.

 When considering how much you need, it may be helpful to evaluate the financial impact of losing the family’s primary wage earner.
-In a 2021 survey, the Life Insurance and Market Research Association (LIMRA) engaged adult consumers who are financial decision makers in their households.
-Forty-two percent of respondents say their household would face financial hardship within six months should a primary wage earner were to pass away.
+In a 2023 survey, the Life Insurance and Market Research Association (LIMRA) engaged adult consumers who are financial decision makers in their households.
+According to the study, sixty percent of respondents with financial dependents say they would be financially secure if a primary wage earner were to pass away.
 However owning life insurance makes a significant difference: only forty-nine percent of non-life insurance owners feel secure versus sixty-nine percent of life insurance owners, a forty-one percent difference.1

 Some things to consider